 Change Your Setting

-It doesn’t have to be anything major, simply moving from the bedroom to the living room can make a big difference.
+It doesn’t have to be anything major.
+Simply moving from the bedroom to the living room can make a big difference to your set and setting.
 Just don’t drive!

 Cut the Fancy Stimulus